USS Hyman G. Rickover (SSN 795) Commissioning Committee

 Admiral Rickover Recollection

-Recollections from David Campbell
+Recollection from David Campbell

 About the Kindly Old Gentleman